seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 ### Step 2.3

 ok now back to the expression...

 ```javascript
 ((i + 1) % 3 ? '' : 'Fizz') + ((i + 1) % 5 ? '' : 'Buzz')||i + 1)
 ```

 hopefully this makes alot more sense now!

 the last bit we need to look at is the right side of the `||` otherwise known as the `Or` operator

 ### logical operators && (AND) and || (OR)

-so a brief description of these logical operators are they look at the boolean value of multiple expressions and check if either ALL are truthy when using the And operator `&&` or one of them is truthy with the Or operator `||`
+ok, a brief description of these logical operators are they look at the boolean value of multiple expressions and check if either ALL are truthy (when using the And operator `&&`) or at least one of them is truthy (with the Or operator `||`).

 our expression uses only 'Or' `||` so I will focus on that, as we are using it a bit differently than normal.